George Floyd protests in South Dakota: Pine Ridge

-A small group, including two law enforcement officials, joined together for a protest on June 4, 2020.
+A small group, including two law enforcement officials, joined for a protest on June 4, 2020.

 Rapid City

 George Floyd's uncle Selwyn Jones spoke at an event held at Memorial Park on May 29.
 He said his nephew was "always smiling and laughing.”
 The rally ended with a performance by Native American musicians.
 The Chief of Police expressed regrets that he could not attend the memorial.
-On June 3, a small group protestors gathered in Rapid City, waving flags and holding signs in support of Black Lives Matter and George Floyd.
+On June 3, a small group protesters gathered in Rapid City, waving flags and holding signs in support of Black Lives Matter and George Floyd.

 Sioux Falls

 A protest march was held in downtown Sioux Falls on May 31, ending outside the Sioux Falls and Minnehaha County Law Enforcement Center.
-George Floyd's uncle thanked the protestors for honoring his nephew.
+George Floyd's uncle thanked the protesters for honoring his nephew.
 The event organizers for the downtown event emphasized nonviolence to honor Floyd.
 However, some rioters later traveled to Sioux Empire Mall, where they threw rocks through windows.
-Some protestors asked the rock throwers to stop and even formed a line in front of the police to quell the actions against police, but without success.
+Some protesters asked the rock throwers to stop and even formed a line in front of the police to quell the actions against police, but without success.
 Gov. Kristi Noem declared a state of emergency, from 10pm on May 31, to 7am on June 1.
 Seventy members of the National Guard were activated.
 SWAT and National Guard teams then assisted in enforcing curfew, but rioting and looting continued at the mall and other nearby stores.